 \textbf{Whether the entanglement of features is good for classification or not?} As is shown above, given a fixed activation rate in a DNN, the decrease of complexity leads to the increase of entanglement.
 The entangled representations (or gating states) are supposed to occur in the following two cases.
-One is good for classification, but the other is not.
+One case is good for the classification, but the other is not.

 (1) The first case is when the DNN fails to extract meaningful patterns from the input.
 Many pixels in an input image are actually entangled with each other to represent a certain concept.
 The successful extraction of features for meaningful concepts is to summarize all information of such pixel-wise entanglement into a certain intermediate-layer filter, which makes the intermediate-layer feature more disentangled.
-The lack of the representation power (transformation complexity) of a DNN usually will lead to high entanglement and hurt the classification performance.
+The lack of the transformation complexity of a DNN usually will lead to high entanglement and hurt the classification performance.

 (2) The second case is when the DNN has successfully selected a few discriminative and reliable features from input images in high convolutional layers for classification.
 Sometimes, the number of reliable features is much less than the filter number.
-In other words, there exists a significant redundancy of feature representations, \emph{i.e.} multiple filters may represent similar features in high convolutional layers, which leads to high entanglement.
+In other words, there exists a significant redundancy of feature representations, \emph{i.e.,} multiple filters may represent similar features in high convolutional layers, which leads to high entanglement.
 Such an entanglement (redundancy) of reliable features is good for classification.
 More intuitive examples for these two cases are shown in Appendix \ref{sec:entanglement_example}.